Ben Dowell: Biography

 Ben died in his home on November 8, 1880, aged 61, with the most popular cause being from pneumonia.
-He was originally buried in the Masonic Cemetery in Las Cruces, New Mexico, roughly 40 miles away from his home.
+He was originally buried in the Masonic Cemetery in Las Cruces, New Mexico Territory roughly 40 miles away from his home.
 His remains would be moved back to El Paso and interred in the Concordia Cemetery in 1881.

 Legacy

 Ben's wife, Juana Dowell, died sometime in the year 1891; the exact date and cause are unknown.
 According to census records, she was 58 years old.
 Despite Ben and Juana having five children, the burial sites of only two are known: their first child, Mary, and one son named John.

 Ben S. Dowell Elementary School was opened in the Milagro Hills neighborhood of El Paso in 1959.
 It was shut down and dismantled by 2022 and was replaced by Coach Archie Duran Elementary.